DSPIP Developer Documentation

 Key Compatibility

-The same private key can be used for DSPIP signatures, Ethereum/Polygon transactions, and Bitcoin transactions.
-No separate key management needed!
+secp256k1 keys can be used for DSPIP signatures, Ethereum/Polygon transactions, and Bitcoin transactions.
+Ed25519 split-key labels provide physical anti-cloning through one-time-use keys.

 Signature Creation

-Signatures are created using ECDSA over the secp256k1 curve:
+Standard signatures are created using ECDSA over the secp256k1 curve.
+Split-key labels use Ed25519.

 1. Construct Signable Content